 Education Principles and Practices, M.A.

-The Master of Arts in Education Principles and Practices at Saint Louis University's School of Education is an innovative, in-residence degree program designed to serve teachers and leaders working in schools as well as education advocates who work in out-of-school contexts.
+The Master of Arts in Educational Equity at Saint Louis University's School of Education is an innovative, in-residence degree program designed to serve teachers and leaders working toward equity in schools as well as education advocates who work in out-of-school contexts.

-Through core coursework accompanied by courses in a chosen area of specialization — advanced literacy methods, inclusive practice or educational equity — students gain tools to improve in their everyday work with youth, communicate research-based best practices to diverse audiences, and work for change in collaboration with local stakeholders.
+Through core coursework and collaboration with faculty mentors, students gain tools to improve in their everyday work with youth, communicate research-based best practices to diverse audiences, and work for change in collaboration with local stakeholders.

 Curriculum Overview